ggonnella/fastsubtrees/docs/paper.md

 # Parallelizing the tree construction algorithm

-As seen in the previous section, the tree construction operation is slower than the subtree queries, thus it is interesting to analyze this operation in detail.
+As seen in the previous section, tree construction is slower than the subtree queries, thus it is interesting to analyze this operation in detail.

 The tree representation for fast subtree queries requires the following arrays:
 _T_, node IDs in depth-first traversal order; _P_, parent of each node, in order of ID;